 Professor Parson argues that “there is also evidence that Medina’s debate with the apologists of terrorism falls victim to confusion resulting from the unacknowledged normative content of “terrorism.””
 It is evident that there is a substantive normative debate between opponents and apologists of terrorism about the use of political violence, but the debate is not necessarily related to the “unacknowledged normative content of “terrorism.””
 On the contrary, it is precisely because we acknowledge different normative content by appealing to different moral intuitions and different moral principles that we disagree in our conceptions of terrorism and the justification and/or excuse of political violence.

 Professor Parson is right that I offer the following working definition of those whom I refer to as apologists of terrorism, be they hard-core or soft-core ones.
-I stipulate that for them terrorism is “The use of political violence by individuals or groups, provided they are not engaged in an interstate armed conflict, who deliberately inflict substantive harm or threaten to do so against their alleged enemies, aiming at influencing a domestic or international audience.” (p.
-94) Yet I am somewhat puzzled when Professor Parson writes, “Ethically speaking, it seems much easier to imagine reasonable cases of the apologist’s terrorism than reasonable cases of Medina’s terrorism.
+I stipulate that for them terrorism is “The use of political violence by individuals or groups, provided they are not engaged in an interstate armed conflict, who deliberately inflict substantive harm or threaten to do so against their alleged enemies, aiming at influencing a domestic or international audience” (p.
+94).
+Yet I am somewhat puzzled when Professor Parson writes, “Ethically speaking, it seems much easier to imagine reasonable cases of the apologist’s terrorism than reasonable cases of Medina’s terrorism.
 In fact, I see nothing in Medina’s discussion to indicate that he is opposed to such behavior categorically.”

 Perhaps Professor Parson does not necessarily disagree about my characterization of those whom I refer to apologists of terrorism.
 But we do seem to disagree about the justification for inflicting substantive harm or threatening to do so against “alleged enemies.”
 My sense is that whether we are justified in using violence, be it political or otherwise, against an “alleged enemy” outside an interstate armed conflict zone would depend to large extent on the following considerations.
 One would need to determine whether the so-called alleged enemy is a true enemy, or I simply believe him to be so.
 I can always claim that a person or a group is my enemy, but I could simply be mistaken in my belief.
 For example, I might be using such a designation for spurious partisan purposes.
 I will need to demonstrate that the alleged enemy actually harmed me or others who did not deserve to be so harmed, or there is an imminent and credible threat that my enemy is willing and able to seriously harm me or others now or in the foreseeable future.
 For example, a thief could point a gun at me demanding that I give him my wallet or else he would kill me.
 In this case, he is an objective or real enemy because neither do I deserve to be so threatened nor he deserve my money.
 Hence, I have a right to defend myself against his unjustified threat.